 The SLB system collects monitoring data every minute, and reports the data to CloudMonitor.
 After every 15 minutes, CloudMonitor calculates the average value of data collected in that time period.

-The displayed network traffic data is the calculated average value.
+The network traffic data displayed in the console is the average value calculated.